ropensci-archive/usgs_app/README.md

 + Make changes
 + Commit them
-+ Then use the sh file to deploy to github and Shiny server
++ Then `cd ..` out to parent directory above `usgs_app` repo, and use the sh file to deploy to github and Shiny server

 `sh deploy.sh`